 Are you a commuter?
 Are you sad?
 Do you like soul?
-Read on.
+We’re here to help.

 So the next time you’re sat, or more likely stood, on a delayed train or at the station waiting for a delayed train, simply put this playlist on, and let the worries the commute fade away.
-The Funk & Soul Revue.
-Here to help.
-Now available as a Spotify playlist to be depressed on the move.
+The Funk & Soul Revue are here to help.

 And if you’re a commuter who has Spotify, you’re in luck!
 We’ve now got two, count ’em two, volumes of Sad Soul for Commuting for you to enjoy!
 No need to thank us.